Skip to Content

 How do I apply to become an LA?

-Applications for LA positions are typically open for approximately two weeks each semester, starting in mid-October (for Spring positions) and early March (for Fall positions).
-Currently there is not a mass hiring for Summer LA positions.
+Applications for LA positions are typically open for approximately two weeks each semester, starting in mid-October (for Spring positions) and mid-March (for Fall positions).
+Currently there is only limited hiring of Returning LAs for Summer LA positions (starting in mid-March).
 See current application and hiring dates

 Students who want to apply for LA positions need to create an account at the Learning Assistant Alliance Website.
 Once you have an account, log in to see up-to-date information about which courses will be hiring LAs and to complete and submit an application during the application period.
 The homepage when you first log in is a good place to find current information about LA-related events and notifications.
 We recommend bookmarking this website because you will use it for LA applications, hiring, and during your participation in the LA Pedagogy Course.